leomotors/cocoa-discord/docs/modules/meta.md

 It also contains a few utilities function

 - `getElapsed` - Get Elapsed time from a given time
-- sysinfo - Get information about CPU Temperature (For Raspberry Pi), System RAM Usage (Linux Only) and Bot's RAM Usage
+- sysinfo.ts - Get information about CPU Temperature (For Raspberry Pi), System RAM Usage (Linux Only) and Bot's RAM Usage

+---

 For full list of functions, please look at [TypeDoc](https://leomotors.me/cocoa-discord-utils/typedoc/)